 To be clear, their service experience can still be high touch.
 They deserve friendly greeting, regular check-ins from their server, and to feel welcome throughout their meal.
 But the timing is on their terms.
 Servers will have more time to make customers happy rather than racing around to visit every table and process payments.
 That’s one way that automation and technology actually enhance the personal experience rather than detracting from it.

 Loyalty and Reward Programs Is One of the Technologies Restaurant Owners Should Know About

 There are still restaurants that print out coupons on each receipt for their customers.
 But, your target market doesn’t want to have to hang on to a receipt to come back in to get their free burger or soft drink.
 They want you to know who they are, what they like and give it to them before they even ask.
 That means you need to have a rewards program that integrates with your payment system.
 This is one of the greatest technologies restaurant owners should know about.

 Every customer who visits your establishment should have the opportunity to quickly and easily sign up for a rewards program.
 They can do this by taking a simple scanning a QR code.
-Or, they could fill out a form on their phone.
+Or, they could fill out a quick form on their phone.
 On your end, you can set up programs that let customers earn points and much more.
 Again, the data you gain along the way for analysis can put you ahead of the competition in maintaining the repeat business that helps keep your revenue strong.
 You may have heard the statistic that it’s five to seven times more expensive to get a new customer than it is to keep an existing one.
 This makes loyalty programs a slam dunk if you want to spend less and get more for your marketing dollars.

 Online Reservations, Wait List Management, and To-Go Ordering